-- wear the regulation uniform and footwear.
-Only school hoodies, branded with the school crest, are permitted to be worn under the school blazer including to and from school. - be neat and tidy in appearance (ties must be properly knotted, collars buttoned, shirts and blouses tucked in, etc.) - wear skirts no shorter than the knee.
-This may mean buying a new skirt during the school year. - wear your hair neatly combed, in an approved style; hair colour must not be "unnatural".
-Boys' hair should be no longer than collar length. - shaved heads and extreme contrasts in hair length are not permitted. - not wear visible make-up.
-You may be asked to wash your face if your make-up is deemed to be too heavy. - not wear visible necklaces, bracelets, non-school badges on lapels (one charity badge is permitted at a time) or earrings (girls with pierced ears may wear one small stud in each lower earlobe). - not have visible tattoos, or piercings.
-It is not acceptable for piercings or tattoos to be covered by plasters. - (Girls) only clear/very pale pink/French nail varnish is permitted.
-If you pay for gel nails in any other colour, you will be asked to remove them.
+- •wear the regulation uniform and footwear.
+Only school hoodies, branded with the school crest and in approved colours, are permitted to be worn under the school blazer including to and from school. - •be neat and tidy in appearance (ties must be properly knotted, collars buttoned, shirts and blouses tucked in, etc.) - •wear skirts no shorter than the knee.
+This may require having to but a new skirt during the school year. - •wear your hair neat in an approved style; hair colour must not be "unnatural".
+Boys' hair should be no longer than collar length. - •shaved heads and extreme contrasts in hair length are not permitted. - •not wear visible make-up.
+You may be asked to wash your face if your make-up is deemed to be too heavy. - •not wear visible necklaces, bracelets, non-school badges on lapels (one charity badge is permitted at a time) or earrings (girls with pierced ears may wear one small stud in each lower earlobe). - •not have visible tattoos, or piercings.
+It is not acceptable for piercings or tattoos to be covered by plasters. - •Girls only may wear clear/very pale pink/French nail varnish.
+Gel nails in any other colour will have to be removed.